Lucky Fred

 Lucky Fred is an animated series created by Myriam Ballesteros and is a co-production between Imira Entertainment, Televisió de Catalunya, RAI Fiction and Top Draw Animation, in collaboration with Disney Channel Spain.
 It debuted on Disney Channel Spain and Nickelodeon Latin America on November 1, 2011.
 The show was targeted to a 6–12 year old audience.

 Plot

-Fred, a 13-year-old boy living in Barcelona, was walking one day when he saw a robot from space crash.
-The robot, which can transform into any electronic device Fred could ever imagine, imprints on Fred, who names it Friday.
-However, the robot was supposed to belong to Fred's next-door neighbor Braianna, a.k.a. top-secret agent Brains, and now Fred must help to protect the planet with Braianna and Friday.
+Fred Luckpuig, a 13-year-old boy living in Barcelona, Spain, is accidentally hit by a robot during a crash landing from space, which he named Friday.
+The robot, who poses the ability to transform into any electronic device, imprints on Fred, having to follow his orders.
+It was sent by the Protectors, a secret organisation which protects the galaxy, including Earth, from dangers and evil aliens, to become partner of one of its best secret operatives, agent Brains, also known under her cover name Brianna, who is a brilliant 13-year-old girl, and Fred's neighbour and classmate.
+She allows him to keep the robot in secret, provided she will be able to use it for her missions fighting with evil aliens.